p-hather/Technical-Exercise-for-PSN/README.md

 ### `create_db.py`

-- Reads SampleData.csv into a SQLite database (chosen because it's lightweight and easily integrated with Python)
+- `csv_to_sqlite` reads SampleData.csv into a SQLite database (chosen because it's lightweight and easily integrated with Python)
 - Deals with encoding error by removing bad characters.
 This could also be fixed by passing a different encoding argument to Pandas.
 I chose the former because I felt it resulted in a cleaner set of data with no special characters, that could cause further issues down the line.
 - Prints the row and column count to the console.
 - `query_db` reads a .sql file from the specified filepath and runs it against the SQLite connection.
 I used this to create the aggregated table `creator`, and wrote it to be dynamic so it has potential for other applications.
 - **Potential Improvements**
-    - Add option to pass query string to `query_db`, as well as filepath.
+    - Connect to a cloud DWH instead of local (e.g. BigQuery, Snowflake)
     - `logging.log` would be a better choice than `print` for production code.
     - Standardise choice of CamelCase vs snake_case for database